 This course is designed to give the student a knowledge of well-rounded music programs for the elementary grades.
-Stress is placed in creative experiences, use of appropriate materials and methods pertinent to the elementary classroom.
+Stress is placed on creative experiences, use of appropriate materials and methods pertinent to the elementary classroom.

-HU120 Introduction to Art (2.1,2) Lecture and Studio
+HU120 Introduction to Art I (2,1,2) Fall Semester